Vants/stampsreplacer/README.md

 This is because test doesn't find file from previous process.
 Then you need to run test class that creates that file.
 You don't need to run whole test class, it is enough to run only save-load test.
 After that test sould not raise this error.

+## Starting program

+For starting program/ processing you need to run _Main.py_.

+Like so:
+`python Main.py`
+This starts from zeroth step and ends final.
+Runs all steps.

+You can also add steps where to start (first parameter) and where to end (end parameter).
+Example:
+`python Main.py 0 5`
+This is also equal to previous command.

+When we need to run only one step, then both parameters need to be equal.
+Example:
+`python Main.py 0 0`

+Also you can show step where to start.
+It starts from this step and ends with final step.
+Example:
+`python Main.py 0`
+This is also equal to first and second command.

+What each step do:
+0 - load SNAP files and data to Python and calculate some additional that is needed for next steps.
+1 - Load SNAP files that where made for StaMPS to Python/ Numpy format.
+2 - Estimate phase noise
+3 - Select persistent scatterers
+4 - Filter/ weed out persistent scatterers
+5 - Phase correction

+**Please note** that you can't start from first step when you haven't started zeroth step and so on.
+All steps depend from previous steps.

 ## Cython